- To stimulate curiosity, interest and enjoyment of History amongst pupils.

 This paper covers non-British modern depth studies to enable the students to focus on one area and explore how and why interpretations to it differ.

-July 2018 – First World war commemoration trip – Ypres and Somme following the stories of the old boys who fought in the conflict.
+In July 2018 – First World War Commemoration trip – Ypres and Somme following the stories of the old boys who fought in the conflict.

 December 2018 – London, including Parliament and Museums.

 July 2019 – Berlin – Cold War and Life in the GDR.